tanveer09/imputetoolkit/README.md

 # imputetoolkit

+*Evaluate and compare multiple imputation methods with **consistent metrics** and an **intuitive S3 interface**.*

-An R package for evaluating the quality of data imputation methods.
-This package implements an **object-oriented S3 interface** around an `evaluator` class that computes multiple metrics comparing imputed values with ground truth data.
+`imputetoolkit` is an R package for evaluating the quality of data imputation methods.\
+This package implements an **object-oriented S3 interface** around an `evaluator` class that computes multiple metrics comparing imputed values with ground truth data.\
+It is designed to help researchers and practitioners benchmark different imputation strategies side-by-side, providing both per-column and global metrics such as RMSE, MAE, R², correlation recovery, KS statistic, and accuracy.\
+By wrapping results in an `evaluator` object, the package offers a consistent, user-friendly interface with familiar methods like `print()` and `summary()`.

 ------------------------------------------------------------------------